2026 05 06

 Photo: Go Vilnius

-The World Apostolic Congress on Mercy is a special opportunity not only to deepen your understanding of mercy, but also to discover Vilnius – the city where the lives and mission of Blessed Fr.
-Michał Sopoćko and Saint Faustina became closely connected.
+The World Apostolic Congress on Mercy will be a unique opportunity to discover not only the message of Divine Mercy, but also the city of Vilnius itself: where the paths of Blessed Fr.
+Michał Sopoćko and St. Faustina Kowalska crossed, and where the original image of the Divine Mercy is preserved.

-Participants will have many opportunities to experience the city during the afternoon programme.
-Still, it is helpful to become familiar with some practical information before your arrival – especially if you are planning to stay in Vilnius longer than the five days of the Congress.
+Although the afternoon activities offer many opportunities to explore the city, we encourage you to review some practical information before your arrival, especially if you plan to stay in Vilnius beyond the five days of the congress.

 1. Getting to the City from the Airport or Train Station

 Vilnius is a compact and easy-to-navigate city.
-Reaching the city centre from the airport or railway station is simple and convenient by:
+Reaching the city center from the airport or railway station is simple and convenient by:

 • bus or trolleybus